Orasi/Mustard-Seed/README.md

 This command should return information about the user and a UserToken that will be needed for all other API calls.

+## Using Mustard

+### Mustard Conventions
+Mustard stores organizes results by Projects which Users can access.
+User access to individual Projects is controlled through a Team system.
+If a User belongs to a Team that grants access to a project the User then has access to the project.
+Admin users automatically have access to every project.

+Projects in Mustard have many Testcases, Environments, and Results:
+#### Testcases
+Mustard Testcases are used to store what a result was testing.
+In its most basic form a testcase is just a name that describes what was being tested (I.E.  'Login_to_Application').
+There is also support for adding the teststeps involved with a testcase to keep track of exactly what steps are required for performing this action.
+Storing the test steps will also allow manual testers to create results that will be stored in Mustard.

+#### Environments
+Mustard Environments are used to store where a test was run.
+In its most basic form an environment is just a name that descrives where the tests are being run (I.E. 'Windows_8_Chrome_50').

+#### Results
+Mustard Results store the result of a test.
+There are two types of results in Mustard 'Automated' and 'Manual'.
+Both type of results have several required attributes.
+Status ('Pass', 'Fail', 'Skip'), TestcaseID (either the testcase name or a numerical identifier for the testcase), ProjectKey (discussed below), and ResultType ('automated' or 'manual') are all required for any result.
+For automated results the Environment Name is also required.
+Anytime a request comes in to Mustard to create a result the related Testcase and Environment are found.
+If these can not be found they will be created in the system with basic information.
+Several other optional parameters are also included with results including adding screenshots.
+See the docs for full information on all possible result parameters.

+### JSON API
+**The following documentation is about using Mustard-Seed through the JSON API.
+For setting up an easier method of managing projects, users, and results please see the  [Mustard-Dijon](https://github.com/Orasi/Mustard-Dijon) which is a Graphical Interface on top of Mustard-Seed**

+The cornerstone of Mustard is the Mustard-Seed which is installed in the Getting Started section above.
+Mustard-Seed uses a JSON API for all of its interactions.
+Details about the JSON API can be found in the docs which come with Mustard Seed.
+These docs can be accessed by navigating the the URL where Mustard-Seed is running /docs (http://localhost:8080/docs if following above instructions).
+All calls to the API will need to be of Content-Type application/json.

+Most calls to the Mustard-Seed require a User-Token to be present in the header.
+This user token can be found by submitting a POST request to the authentication endpoint with located at http://localhost:8080/authenticate.
+This request requires two JSON parameters in the body in the followng format.

+`{"username": "YOUR USERNAME", "password":"YOUR PASSWORD"}`

+This will return some relevant details about the autenticated user as well as the User-Token for future use.
+Almost all calls to the API require this token and any exceptions are highlighted in the docs.

+One other way to authenticate is present for some endpoints and that is the API-Key.
+The API-Key is tied to a specific project and used on endpoints that may be automated such as creating test results.
+The API-Key can be retreived by doing a GET request the the Project Show endpoint at http://localhost:8080/projects/<PROJECT_ID>  where <PROJECT_ID> is replaced by the ID of the project.

 # Orasi Software Inc
 Orasi is a software and professional services company focused on software quality testing and management.
 As an organization, we are dedicated to best-in-class QA tools, practices and processes.
 We are agile and drive continuous improvement with our customers and within our own business.